Tax-Efficient Fund Placement and Asset Location Optimization

 Optimal Asset Location

-Asset Location Optimization and Tax-Efficient Fund Placement
+Asset Location and Tax-Efficient Investing

 First, you want to pay less in taxes.
 Tax-Efficient Investing becomes critical as the size of your brokerage account increases.